 Are there work opportunities at the farm while in university?

-Yes, equine students who qualify for work-study can be employed at the farm throughout the school year.
-There are work opportunities also available during the weeks of our summer horse camp program.
+Yes, equine students who qualify for work-study can be employed at the farm throughout the school year or in other locations on campus.
+We may not have enough work for all students requesting work-study hours on the farm.
+There may be work opportunities available during the weeks of our summer programs.

 Is the riding English or Western style?

 We have beginning, intermediate, and advanced classes that use both disciplines.
 Students may ride according to their individual interest.